-America’s first steam locomotive made its debut in 1830, and over the next two decades railroad tracks linked many cities on the East Coast.
+America’s first steam locomotive made its debut in 1830, and over the next two decades, railroad tracks linked many cities on the East Coast.
 By 1850, some 9,000 miles of track had been laid east of the Missouri River.
 During that same period, the first settlers began to move westward across the United States; this trend increased dramatically after the discovery of gold in California in 1849.
 The overland journey–across mountains, plains, rivers and deserts–was risky and difficult, and many westward migrants instead chose to travel by sea, taking the six-month route around Cape Horn at the tip of South America, or risking yellow fever and other diseases by crossing the Isthmus of Panama and traveling via ship to San Francisco.

 In 1845, the New York entrepreneur Asa Whitney presented a resolution in Congress proposing the federal funding of a railroad that would stretch to the Pacific.
 Lobbying efforts over the next several years failed due to growing sectionalism in Congress, but the idea remained a potent one.
 In 1860, a young engineer named Theodore Judah identified the infamous Donner Pass in northern California (where a group of westward emigrants had become trapped in 1846) as an ideal location for constructing a railroad through the formidable Sierra Nevada mountains.
 By 1861, Judah had enlisted a group of investors in Sacramento to form the Central Pacific Railroad Company.
 He then headed to Washington, where he was able to convince congressional leaders as well as President Abraham Lincoln, who signed the Pacific Railroad Act into law the following year.

-By the terms of the bill, the Central Pacific Railroad Company would start building in Sacramento and continue east across the Sierra Nevada, while a second company, the Union Pacific Railroad, would build westward from the Missouri River, near the Iowa-Nebraska border.
+The Pacific Railroad Act stipulated that the Central Pacific Railroad Company would start building in Sacramento and continue east across the Sierra Nevada, while a second company, the Union Pacific Railroad, would build westward from the Missouri River, near the Iowa-Nebraska border.
 The two lines of track would meet in the middle (the bill did not designate an exact location) and each company would receive 6,400 acres of land (later doubled to 12,800) and $48,000 in government bonds for every mile of track built.
 From the beginning, then, the building of the transcontinental railroad was set up in terms of a competition between the two companies.